Ixiko/ImageMagickTestGui/Readme.md

 ------

 ***This script is for a quick try of the [Imagemagick command-line tools](https://imagemagick.org/script/command-line-tools.php).
 On the left it shows the original image and on the right the change is displayed.
 Complex operations (executing multiple commands one after the other) are not possible.
-The commands given by the user are stored in the script itself and can be used again the next time.***
+The commands given by the user are stored in an ini file now and can be used again the next time.
+I’ve done some work for a more comfortable version.
+It’s now possible to choose a new picture.
+All your settings will be saved. when you restart the script everything is just like you last finished it.***

 ------